OscarAzeem/Courses_Info/pl_sql_udemy_info.md

     * Must contain at least one RETURN statement
     * Main reason: To return a VALUE; can be used in Select, but it should not include OUT/ IN OUT parameters.
 * A procedure that have one parameter (OUT) would be better rewritten as a function.

+## Advantages of User-Defined Functions in SQL statemetns
+* Can extend SQL where activities are too complex, too awkward, or unavailable in SQL.
+* Can increase efficiency when used in the WHERE clause to filter data, as opposed to filtering the data in the application.
+* Can manipulate data values.

+## Calling User-Defined Functions in SQL statements.
+* User-defined functions act like ***built-in-single-row functions*** and can be used in:
+    * The SELECT list or clause of a query
+    * Conditional expressions of the WHERE and HAVING clauses
+    * The CONNECT BY, START WITH, ORDER BY, and GROUP BY  clauses of a query
+    * The VALUES clause of the INSERT statement
+    * The SET clause of the UPDATE statement.
+    *

+## Restrictions when calling Functions from SQL expressions
+* User-defined functinos that are callable from sQL expressions must:
+    * Be stored in the database
+    * Accept only IN parameters with valid SQL data types not ***PL/SQL-specified types (Record, table, Boolean)***
+    * Return valid SQL data types, not PL/SQL-specific types
+* When calling functions in SQL statements:
+    * Parameters must be specified with positional notation (this before 11g only)
+    * You must own the function or have the EXECUTE privilege
+* Can not be used in CHeck constraint (create table/alter table)
++ Can not be used as default value for a column

+## Controlling side effects when calling functinos from SQL Expressions
+* Functions called from:
+    * A SELECT statement cannot contain DML statements
+    * An UPDATE or DELETE statement on a table T cannot query or contain DML on the same table T
+    * SQL statements cannot end transactions (that is, cannot execute COMMIT or ROOLBACK operations)
+* Note: Calls to subprograms that break these restrictions are also not allowed in the function
+* When a function is called from UPDATE/DELETE, then the function can not query or modify database tables modified by that statement.
+    * Error: Mutating table.